 Certain statements made in the Management Discussion and Analysis Report relating to the Company's objectives, projections, outlook, expectations, estimates and others may constitute 'forward looking statements' within the meaning of applicable laws and regulations.
 Actual results may differ from such expectations whether expressed or implied.
 Several factors could make significant difference to the Company's operations.
 These include raw material availability, import and exports of raw material and finished goods, economic conditions, affecting demand and supply, government regulations, changes in taxation, natural calamities, period of lockdown and Covid-19 over which the Company does not have any direct control.

-Annexure - I to the Board's Report

-ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY (CSR) ACTIVITIES
+Annexure - I to the Board's Report ANNUAL REPORT ON CORPORATE SOCIAL RESPONSIBILITY (CSR) ACTIVITIES Annexure - I to the Board's Report

 1. Brief outline on CSR Policy of the Company